Canada’s National Adaptation Strategy

 1. Human activities are transformed to halt and reverse biodiversity loss, and enhance ecosystem connectivity and resilience.

-2. First Nations, Métis Nation, and Inuit governments, organizations, and communities have the opportunities and means to pursue self-determined priorities for ecosystem stewardship initiatives to adapt to climate change.
+3. First Nations, Inuit and Métis governments, organizations, and communities have the opportunities and means to pursue self-determined priorities for ecosystem stewardship initiatives to adapt to climate change.

-3. The use of nature-based solutions is accelerated to increase resilience and maximize co-benefits such as reducing stress on grey infrastructure and increasing social benefits of nature.
+4. The use of nature-based solutions is accelerated to increase resilience and maximize co-benefits such as reducing stress on grey infrastructure, increasing social benefits of nature, and climate change mitigation.

 Infrastructure

 Different types of infrastructure deliver critical services to our communities for day-to-day life, including transportation, health care, utilities, communications, and trade.
-Infrastructure – including built and natural elements – keeps us connected, moves people and goods, provides safe drinking water and places for recreation, sport and culture.
+Infrastructure—including built and natural elements—keeps us sheltered and connected, moves people and goods, provides safe drinking water and places for recreation, sport and culture.

-Property owners, communities, the private sector, professionals, civil society and all orders of government need to work together to accelerate progress towards climate-resilient infrastructure.
-As provincial, territorial, Indigenous, and local governments own and operate around 97% of publicly owned infrastructure in Canada, accelerating progress towards climate-resilient infrastructure and safe and livable communities requires cooperation and alignment between different orders of government.
+As provincial, territorial, Indigenous, and local governments own and operate around 97% of publicly-owned infrastructure in Canada, accelerating progress towards climate-resilient infrastructure and safe and livable communities requires cooperation and alignment between different orders of government and other key actors, such as the private sector, professionals, and civil society.

 Objectives

-The objectives in this system reflect the breadth of levers that can support adaptation action throughout the lifecycle of infrastructure in Canada and prioritize infrastructure in communities at highest risk of climate change impacts.
+The objectives in this system reflect the necessary levers that can support adaptation action throughout the lifecycle of infrastructure in Canada and prioritize infrastructure in communities at highest risk of climate change impacts.

-1. Technical standards have been updated or developed to embed climate change in all decisions to locate, plan, design, manage, adapt, operate, and maintain infrastructure systems across their lifecycle.
+1. Technical standards, planning and decision-making processes have been updated or developed to embed climate change in all decisions to locate, plan, design, manage, adapt, operate, and maintain infrastructure systems across their lifecycle.

-2. Public and private infrastructure decision-making is informed by system-wide assessments of, and planning for, climate change risks.
+2. Public and private infrastructure decision-making is informed by system-wide assessments of, and planning for, current and emerging climate change risks.

 3. Infrastructure decisions prioritize benefits for marginalized populations and communities at highest risk of climate change impacts.